micthiesen/youtube-discord-alert/README.md

 To create a Discord webhook, [see here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 To create a YouTube API key, [see here](https://developers.google.com/youtube/registering_an_application).
-Create an API key (NOT OAuth) for the YouTube Data API.
+Create an API key for the YouTube Data API.

 ### Using Docker